This page discusses many of the main topics of Steemit and includes a list of steem-related apps.

 The Steem-based dollar (SBD) is a token that is meant to be worth about $1 USD, making its value much more stable compared to STEEM.
 To be a bit more technical, a steem dollar is a promise to pay one dollars worth of steem when it's redeemed.

 On the Steemit platform, each user has a wallet for storing their steem tokens.
+Through the wallet users can transfer steem or steem-backed dollars to other users or to exchanges off site, or trade it on the internal market.

 A post is a piece of writing, image, or other item of content published on Steemit.
 Markdown language and some HTML can be used to format them.
 For help, see Tips for formatting your post and The Markdown Cheatsheet.
 Markdown editors can also be used to compose Steemit posts.